-Dr. Samir Iqbal, a Pakistani scientist has the honor to invent a method to discover cancer cells at an early stage.
+Dr. Samir Iqbal, a Pakistani scientist, has the honor of inventing a method to discover cancer cells at an early stage.

 - Dr. Samir Iqbal research papers.

-Abdul Salam, a Pakistani scientist holds a Nobel Prize for his remarkable services in the field of a theoretical physicist.
-He was the first ever person to discover the science of electro-weak unification and thus this Pakistani invention changed the world.
+Abdul Salam, a Pakistani scientist, holds a Nobel Prize for his remarkable services in the field of theoretical physics.
+He was the first person to discover the science of electro-weak unification, and thus this Pakistani invention changed the world.

 Ommaya reservoir used in Chemotherapy